 Apart from paying rent promptly and on time, Hawaii tenants must:

 - Keep the unit in a clean and habitable condition

 - Keep fixtures clean and sanitary

 - Make small repairs and maintenance

 Evictions in Hawaii

-- Nonpayment of rent – If a tenant in Hawaii fails to pay rent (even after any applicable grace period), their landlord may provide them with a 5-Day Notice to Pay in writing.
-If the terms of this notice are not met, then the landlord may proceed with eviction by filing a Complaint for Summary Possession.
+- Nonpayment of rent – If a tenant fails to pay rent then the landlord may issue a written 5-Day Notice to Pay or Quit.
+If the tenant still does not pay, then the landlord may begin formal eviction proceedings.

 Security Deposits in Hawaii